coderxio/sagerx/README.md

 `sudo chmod -R 777 postgres,data,extracts,logs,plugins`

+If you get `permission denied while trying to connect to the Docker daemon socket`, try:

+`sudo chmod 666 /var/run/docker.sock`

 If you get trouble from the postgres container with errors such as `password authentication failed for user "airflow"` or `role "airflow" does not exist`, these are all from the same issue that postgres is not setting itself up correctly.
 This is because of a file permission issue solved by running `chmod +x ./postgres/0_pg_stat_statement.sh`.
 You might need to remove any existing database configuration with `rm -rf airflow/data` and `docker-compose down --volumes`.